ninpnin/agglutinative-language-models/syllable-level/README.md

 This folder is dedicated for the syllable-level solutions for agglutinative language models.

+As , the primary goal of this module is to implement decent text generation

+## Pros and Cons

+The pros in comoparison with stem and word level models include

+* __Easy and comprehensive representation of data:__ it is easy to convert any text into substrings or syllables, and if there are a sufficient number of them, nothing has to be excluded.
+Also, the trivial char-level representation exists as a subset of syllable level representation.
+These are true for pretty much any natural language dataset.

+* __Reasonable number of classes:__ syllable level representations are very unlikely to have a crazy number of classes to try to guess from.
+The linear transformations from the hidden state to the class space are tolerable, and there are tons of instances of each class in a reasonably large dataset.

+Cons:

+* __The need for longer RNN models:__ in terms of the number of the building blocks, syllable level representations are bound to be longer than their stem or word level counterparts.
+This inevitably leads to longer RNN chains that have more difficulties retaining information from _n_ characters ago.

 ## Approach

-### A
+### Embedding

 ## Things to Experiment with

 ### Syllable Embeddings

 The number of syllables for a syllable level model is so high that inputting plain class vectors is unfeasible.
+Therefore, the binary class vectors of syllables have to be embedded into a subspace.

 #### Word2Vec – Syllable2Vec?